 And there’s only one—agave nectar.
 Agave is the best all-natural choice.
 Agave nectar releases blood sugar very slowly, which, in combination with fiber, protein and healthy fats, means a “slow burn” of long-lasting energy.

 Want to know more?
 Click here to learn even more about agave nectar and the glycemic index.

 Side note: Recently agave has come under fire from some special interests.
 We always appreciate scientific skepticism and new research, but in this case there appears to be some intentional misinformation.
 Click here for more about agave and the controversy being stirred up about it.

 Like almost any food, depending on what it is, where it’s from and how it’s used, chocolate can either be an unhealthy candy or a high-antioxidant health food.
 We are proud of our chocolate because, in addition to being delicious, it’s also organic, free of unhealthy additives and Fair Trade.

 The mass produced milk chocolate found in most candy bars has no redeeming health benefits, because the added sugar is so high and antioxidant value so low.
 The milk itself actually negates the natural beneficial effects of dark chocolate by interfering with the absorption of the natural antioxidants.
 (Mauro Serafini, PhD, Italy National Institute for Food and Nutrition Research Center1,2)

-In contrast, the dark chocolate we use is rich in antioxidants, which attack free radicals, the destructive molecules implicated in heart disease and aging.
-Dark chocolate has also been found to decrease blood pressure.3
+In contrast, the dark chocolate we use is rich in antioxidants, which attack free radicals, the destructive molecules implicated in cell damage and aging.

 Fair Trade means that proceeds from the sale of our chocolate go directly to the communities that produce it, instead of brokers, importers, distributors, etc. Our chocolate comes from Peru and the Fair Trade practices guarantee that the farmers receive fair compensation for their production.
 For more info visit Fair Trade Federation.